Skip to main content

 If you can spend a bit more, this tier delivers meaningfully better features: higher power, APRS, better build quality, and larger displays.
 These are radios you'll keep using for years, not just months.

-Best Overall for Beginners: Baofeng BF-5RH PRO ($70, Beginner Score: 94)
+Best Overall: Baofeng BF-5RH PRO ($70, Beginner Score: 94)

 Baofeng BF-5RH PRO